Justin I: Foreign affairs

 A number of small states on the borders of the Byzantine Empire and of Sassanian Persia were constant areas of contention between the two powers.
 The Georgian Principality of Iberia was in the Sassanian sphere of influence, but was Christian.
 Iberian bishops were sent to Antioch in the Byzantine Empire to be consecrated.
 Vakhtang I of Iberia was encouraged into war with the Sassanians.
 A "fervent Christian", his religious policies were "part and parcel of his larger strategic aims".
 After a lengthy struggle he was defeated and Iberia subjugated as a Sassanian province in 522.

 Lazica was another border state; it was Christian, but in the Sassanid sphere.
-Its king, Tzath, wished to reduce Sassanid influence.
+Its king, Tzath, wished to weaken Sassanid influence.
 In 521 or 522, he went to Constantinople to receive the insignia and royal robes of kingship from Justin's hand and to make his submission.
 He was also baptized as a Christian and married a Byzantine noblewoman, Valeriana.
 After having been confirmed in his kingdom by the Byzantine emperor, he returned to Lazica.
-Shortly after Justin's death the Sassanids attempted to forcibly regain control, but were beaten off with assistance from Justin's successor.
+Shortly after Justin's death, the Sassanids attempted to forcibly regain control, but were beaten off with assistance from Justin's successor.

-In 524 the Sassanid emperor Kavadh I approached Justin asking that he formally adopt his youngest son, Khosrow, in order to secure his succession over his elder, but less favoured, brothers.
-Justin was agreeable, but, aware that being childless himself an adopted Persian son would have a claim on the Byzantine throne, offered adoption according to barbarian custom.
+In 524, the Sassanid emperor Kavadh I approached Justin asking that he formally adopt his youngest son, Khosrow, in order to secure his succession over his elder, but less favoured, brothers.
+Justin was agreeable, but, aware that, being childless himself, an adopted Persian son would have a claim on the Byzantine throne, offered adoption according to barbarian custom.
 The Persians were insulted and broke off all negotiations.
 In 526, the Byzantines raided Persian Armenia at Justinian's initiative.
 Justinian was increasingly taking control of policy from his aging uncle.
 The raiding parties were led by two of Justinian's up-and-coming military protégees, Sittas and Belisarius.
 The raids achieved little, other than to make a statement of intent.